BCS-Labs/tpscore-web-client/README.md

 Create and Run MySQL Database Container

-2. Navigate to the 'db' directory from the project's root directory: `cd db`.
+2. Navigate to the 'db' directory from the project's root directory: `cd db`
 3. Build the Docker image using the Dockerfile: `docker build -t mysql_tpscore .`
 4. Run a container with the MySQL database **exposing 3306 port**: `docker run --name db_mysql -p 3306:3306 -d mysql_tpscore`

 Create and Run Airflow Container

-5. Navigate to the 'airflow' directory from the project's root directory: `cd ../airflow`.
+5. Navigate to the 'airflow' directory from the project's root directory: `cd ../airflow`
 6. Launch the airflow-init container: `docker compose up airflow-init`
 7. Build an image using the Dockerfile and docker-compose files: `docker build .`
 8. Start Airflow services: `docker compose up -d`